 Dynamic pricing relies on supply and demand, meaning it’s mostly used in transportation and hospitality industries.
 If you think about airlines, they typically surge prices during popular times of travel and to popular destinations.
 The months of March and April are typically more expensive to fly to Florida or warmer states, because spring breakers are eager to vacation.
 Or, consider ride sharing apps like Uber.
 They sometimes get away with doubling prices during high volume traffic times.

 5 important metrics that should inform your product pricing

 Deciding on a product pricing strategy should not be done at random.
 There are certain variables and metrics you should take into consideration to determine which product pricing strategy to use.
 You need to assess hard numbers as well as your customers' needs in order to get the most out of your pricing.
 Let’s go through what variables should be top of mind.

 Fixed costs are sometimes also referred to as overhead costs.
 These are expenses that don’t usually change from month to month.
 This would include things like your office space rent or your employees’ salaries.
 Sometimes rent will go up or people will receive a salary raise, regardless, you must account for these expenses every month.
 You want to make sure your products are priced to cover these recurring expenses.

 2. Variable costs

 You must also consider things like variable costs.
 A variable cost is a cost that changes in relation to variations in activity.
 For instance, if you’re building a physical product, a variable cost would be the direct materials you need to develop that product.
 More applicable for SaaS would be a variable cost such as marketing.
 You may strategize a new marketing sprint that requires extra spending.
-If that’s the case, you want to make sure your prices cover those costs.
+If that’s the case, you want to change your prices accordingly to cover those costs.